-- ര് You are able to define and measure KPIs in your data that are common across clients - You can define views of your data that can be combined into executive or operational dashboards - You understand what your competitors are offering and how you can either remove a point of differentiation or create differentiation

-Embedded Analytics Maturity: Stage 4 - Standalone Dashboard and Reporting Module

-Stage 4 is the embedding of real-time reports, dashboards and data visualizations, into your software.
-It now offers self-service reporting features and enables users to create their own bespoke analytic content, using pre-defined, secure data sets,
+You are able to define and measure KPIs in your data that are common across clients You can define views of your data that can be combined into executive or operational dashboards You understand what your competitors are offering and how you can either remove a point of differentiation or create differentiation Embedded Analytics Maturity: Stage 4 - Standalone Dashboard and Reporting Module Stage 4 is the embedding of real-time reports, dashboards and data visualizations, into your software.
+It now offers self-service reporting features and enables users to create their own bespoke analytic content, using pre-defined, secure data sets.
 Because customers can use dashboards and reports as standalone modules, they have better access to data, and your developers are freed from having to create bespoke reports.
-Bl is also more feature-rich and user-friendly, providing higher analytic value for your users, and only a medium workload for both users and devs.
+BI is also more feature-rich and user-friendly, providing higher analytic value for your users, and only a medium workload for both users and devs.
 However, embedded analytics does not readily guide your users toward optimal use of your software.
 Because your users' workflows and decisions are still made without inline support of data, they may need to switch context (look outside of the application) to discover insights, potentially breaking their focus and workflow.

-- Analytics is embedded directly into your software experience - Your users can build and analyze bespoke reports while in your app - · Significantly less report requests for developers to handle and Reporting Module

-Data Value = High to optimized

-Analytical data marts: Data marts are condensed and focused versions of data warehouses that reflect the specifications of each business unit within an organization, such as sales data.
+How To Tell You're In Stage 4 Analytics Maturity - Analytics is embedded directly into your software experience - Your users can build and analyze bespoke reports while in your app - Significantly less report requests for developers to handle What Your Data Structure Looks Like In Stage 4 Data Value = High to optimized Analytical data marts: Data marts are condensed and focused versions of data warehouses that reflect the specifications of each business unit within an organization, such as sales data.
 They provide users access to the exact and specific type of data for business reporting purposes.
 Each data mart is dedicated to a specific business function or region and it is common for multiple to be used in order to serve the needs of each individual unit (different data marts can be used to obtain specific information for various departments).
 Because data is refreshed periodically - i.e. daily, analytical data marts also support data science modelling.

-Analytical Capability = High

-The what, where, why: More accurate and sophisticated decisions can be made on data patterns and trends now the software offers users a level of intuitive, seamless analytical tools to do so efficiently and effectively.
-The value of data assets overall is increased, and users have better access to find answers or address the 'why' faster. both at self-service level and for the implementation of standard operational reports needed for compliance and/or regulations.

-If the current product does not support stage 5, you will have a choice to either continue providing this solution and lagging in the market, or do a full rip and replace for when your users' needs change or if your competitors enter the market with a stage 5 solution.
+What User Data Insights Looks Like In Stage 4 Analytical Capability = High The what, where, why: More accurate and sophisticated decisions can be made on data patterns and trends now the software offers users a level of intuitive, seamless analytical tools to do so efficiently and effectively.
+The value of data assets overall is increased, and users have better access to find answers or address the 'why' faster, both at self-service level and for the implementation of standard operational reports needed for compliance and/or regulations.
+Future Scenario If the current product does not support stage 5, you will have a choice to either continue providing this solution and lagging in the market, or do a full rip and replace for when your users' needs change or if your competitors enter the market with a stage 5 solution.
 Any investments and content created in the current version will have to be migrated into the second.
 Alternatively, you may consider running with two solutions - one for self-service, another for contextual analytics.
+Why should you consider moving?

-- Having a competitive edge in your analytics offering is essential to your strategy - Å You may have churned customers to competitors looking for greater analytics sophistication - ✓ You see key advantages for your users in enabling analytics at the point of consumption
+Having a competitive edge in your analytics offering is essential to your strategy You may have churned customers to competitors looking for greater analytics sophistication You see key advantages for your users in enabling analytics at the point of consumption When are you ready to move?